natylaza89/dating_app_with_llm/README.md

 #### Client:

-1. Make sure to get an api key from [CoHere](https://cohere.com/) & update .env File - if you choose not to configure in .env the `MOCK_LLM=true`
+1. Make sure to get an api key from [CoHere](https://cohere.com/) & update .env File - if you choose not to configure in .env the `MOCK_SEMANTIC_SIMILARITY=true`
 2. Open 2 terminals and make sure to follow this procedure's pattern: tab 1: